top of page

 Once you suspect a broken sprinkler line, a little preparation makes the repair process much smoother.
 Don’t grab the shovel just yet.

-Your absolute first move is to shut off the water to your irrigation system.
+Your next move is to shut off the water to your irrigation system.
 An uncontrolled leak can dump dozens of gallons per minute, causing significant flooding and water waste.
 Locate your sprinkler system’s dedicated shutoff valve, which is often in a green valve box near your water meter or backflow prevention device.
 If you can’t find it and water is gushing, turn off the main water supply to your entire house.

-2. Gather Your Repair Tools and Materials
+3. Gather Your Repair Tools and Materials

 Having the right gear on hand saves you from making multiple trips to the hardware store.
 Here’s a basic checklist: